rahafnasad/MyNoteKeeper_API/README.md

   ```

-2- Install Dependencies:
+2- Install Dependencies:📍
 Make sure you have Node.js and npm installed.
 Then, install the required packages:
  ```bash
 npm install
 ```

-3- Setup MongoDB:
+3- Setup MongoDB:📍
 Ensure MongoDB is installed and running on your local machine.
 The application connects to MongoDB at mongodb://localhost:27017.

-4- Run the Application:
+4- Run the Application:📍
 Start the application using the following command:
  ```bash
 npm start

 ```
 ## API Endpoints
-### Create a New Note
+### Create a New Note📌

 - Endpoint: POST /notes